Design for Freedom | Pilot Projects & Case Studies

 Temporal Shift by Alyson Shotz

-Temporal Shift by Alyson Shotz is a site-responsive sculpture that was at Grace Farms through October 2022.
+Temporal Shift by Alyson Shotz is a site-responsive sculpture located at Grace Farms from September 2021 through October 2022.
 Temporal Shift interacted with natural light and animated an interior courtyard of the SANAA-designed River building at Grace Farms, describing time as the seasons change.
 When fabricating and installing the work in summer 2021, Grace Farms was presented with the opportunity to align the process of bringing this exciting work to the public with the ever-expanding framework of analysis, inquiry, and collaboration demonstrated by Design for Freedom.

 Grace Farms Foundation worked with Design for Freedom Working Group members Joe Mizzi and Jay Gorman from Sciame to trace the stainless steel and concrete used in Temporal Shift to ascertain sources and labor inputs.